 Once you download PuttyGen, launch it and click Generate:

 It will ask you to move your mouse around to generate the key.

-You’ll need to save three files once your key has been generated, it will also prompt about passphrase.
+You’ll need to save three files once your key has been generated, it will also prompt about the passphrase.
 If you choose to do a passphrase, the server will prompt for that passphrase.
-If you don’t do a passphrase it’ll log you right in with no prompt.
+If you don’t do a passphrase, it’ll log you right in with no prompt.